microsoft/coyote/docs/_learn/tools/coverage.md

 ```

 This will create the directory `./bin/net46/Output/Monitors.exe/CoyoteOutput/`, then it generates
-coverage files for code coverage.
+coverage files for code coverage which you can load into Visual Studio to see the results.

 ```
 coyote test ./bin/net46/Monitors.exe -i 10 -coverage activity  -o "/Coyote_Coverage/Monitors"
 ```

-This will create the directory `/Coyote_Coverage/Monitors/CoyoteOutput`, then it
+This will create the directory `/Coyote_Coverage/Monitors/CoyoteOutput`, then it generates only
-generates only activity coverage.
+activity coverage.

 ```
 coyote test ./bin/net46/Monitors.exe -i 10 --coverage code activity-debug
 ```

 This generates code and activity coverage, including debug activity output.

+## Troubleshooting

+#### Error VSP1394: Could not start profile monitor

+This could happen if you are trying to run `coyote test` from a current directory that contains
+conflicting binaries from the ones you are testing.
+Try `cd` to some other location and run `coyote
+test` with a full path to the binary being tested.

+#### Exception thrown: 'System.BadImageFormatException' in System.Private.CoreLib.dll

+This could happen on a .NET core build if you are referencing a *.exe instead of the *.dll assembly
+for testing.

+#### Error: Could not find dependent assembly ...

+You may need to add `--instrument` or `--instrument-list` option to specify the location of that
+additional assembly.

+#### Code coverage is empty

+If a .coverage file is produced but it is empty, and contains no coverage information then try
+running `VSInst` manually and check for any errors.